RestAuth/server/doc/config/restauth.rst

    create and configure a database </config/database>

 After you have done that, you still need to tell RestAuth about the services that may use it.
-You can do this with the command-line script :doc:`restauth-service </restauth-service>`.
+You can do this with the command-line script |bin-restauth-service-doc|.
 After that, all that is left is to configure the services themself.

 RestAuth configuration and management